blynkkk/blueprints/Weather Station/README.md

 # Introduction

-This project will help to make your own weather station at home.
-With one ESP32 board and 2 sensors, we will create a full-fledged weather station with 4 parameters: temperature, humidity, pressure and altitude.
-There will also be automation here, which will send a notification in the application when the temperature drops below or rises above the comfort level for the home, as well as about too high or too low humidity, which will help to make the microclimate at home comfortable.
+This blueprint will help you create a weather station for your home in no time!
+Using a single ESP32 board and two sensors, we will create a full-fledged weather station that monitors four key parameters: temperature, humidity, pressure, and altitude.

+Additionally, we will implement automations to send notifications to your Blynk app when the temperature falls below or exceeds the comfortable range for your home.
+You will also get notified about excessively high or low humidity levels.
+This will help you maintain a comfortable microclimate within your home.
+Sounds great?
+Let’s get started!

 # Components Used in This Project
 * Blynk web dashboard and Blynk App for mobile dashboard